course-details-portlet

 • Lectures, group- and class discussions, a walking tour of the city, and a visit to the Norwegian Museum of the Deaf.

-• Approved obligatory assignments are valid for 2 semesters (the semester in which the approval is given, plus the following semester).
+• Approved obligatory assignments are valid for three semesters (the semester in which the approval is given, plus the following two semesters).
 All obligatory assignments must be completed in the same semester.

 Compulsory assignments